epe105/jboss-workshops/www/jdv/04-module.md

 In order to use the labs we need to prepare one database.

-Out of the box we provide H2 embedded databases for your convinience.
+Out of the box we provide H2 embedded databases for your convenience.
 We provide some database SQL scripts as well for PostgreSQL, MariaDB and MySQL to load initial data into the database of your choice.

-In the next paragraph we will describe how to instantiate the RDBMS container and load the demo data into it.
+In the next paragraph we will describe how to instantiate the RDBMS container and load the demo data into these databases, using Docker.

 ## Setup PostgreSQL